 - Cooldown: 80 seconds

-After 0.5 seconds, deal 120 (+4% per level) damage and fear enemy Heroes in the area for 2 seconds.
+After 0.5 seconds, deal 120 (+4% per level) damage to enemy Heroes in an area and Fear them for 2 seconds.
+While Feared, Heroes are Silenced and are forced to run away from Horrify's center.

 - Mana: 90